 Mythomaniacs have trouble distinguishing between what is real and what is imaginary.
 The author believes in their own lies and manages to convince those around them thanks to their great determination.
 Their imagination creates events or acts that never happened with very precise details, adding a part of reality. 😏 Note that mythomaniacs will often play the victim or the hero in their stories.

 >>> Discover the reasons why we lie.

 Fragile and hyperemotional, mythomaniacs pay particular attention to what others think.
 We can nevertheless find 4 typical profiles of mythomania:

-- The conceited one: here, the mythomaniac will boast to make themselves look good.
+- 1) The conceited type: here, the mythomaniac will boast to make themselves look good.
 For example, by saying “I’ve been promoted, I’m now a senior manager”, when all they got was a bonus.

 Children are all mythomaniacs, through their imagination and inexperience, they alter reality unconsciously.
 In adults, mythomania is a real pathology.
 Note that mythomaniac adults have retained a childlike attitude and don’t want to grow up, they’re stuck in childhood.

 Whether they’re playing the role of the victim or the savior, mythomaniacs can invent a life from scratch.
 The consequences can therefore be very serious.
 If we know that our fantasies remain fantasies, mythomaniacs live them without any complex.
 So why do mythomaniacs lie?

 What are the causes of mythomania?